khanlab/scattr/docs/usage/faq.md

 has no errors.

-If you passed Freesurfer or diffusion derivative locations (`--freesurfer-dir` or `--dwi-dir`), you may get get this message as it the files are a different location than in the input directory provided.
+If you passed Freesurfer or diffusion derivative locations (`--freesurfer-dir` or `--dwi-dir`), you may get get this message as the files are a different location than in the input directory provided.